sitan2008/spatio/README.md

 ## Performance

-SpatioLite is optimized for high-throughput scenarios:
+SpatioLite is optimized for high-throughput scenarios with excellent performance characteristics:

 - **1M+ operations/second** for in-memory workloads
 - **Sub-millisecond** query latency for indexed data